Doubts Chapter 44

 Saturday, January 15, 1983

 Rose and Jeff must have made up because, when I got home this evening, Rose had made dinner for Jeff.
-She already had two day’s worth of dishes piled high and now that she had cooked dinner tonight, the stove was a mess as well!
+It looked like she recated the dinner I had made for Dave.
+She had even set the table with my two fancy glasses and my candle on the table.
+They had just finished their dinner and left everything on the table.

-She and Jeff were in the living room with the lights off.
-I was going to go to bed, but when I saw the kitchen in such chaos, I started to clean it.
-Wow, that was quite a job.
-I must have disturbed them because Jeff left and Rose went into her bedroom and slammed the door.
-She got pretty mad at me.
-It wasn’t my intention to bother them, but I hated to see the kitchen look so scary.
+I must have disturbed them because Jeff left, and Rose went into her bedroom and slammed the door.
+It wasn’t my intention to bother them, but I hated to see the kitchen in such a mess.
 I didn’t care if I had disturbed them.
 That’s what she gets for not respecting me the last time Dave and I were together.
-I just wish that there didn’t have to be this contention between us.
+I wish there weren’t so much contention between us.

 Sunday, January 16, 1983